2011 Chevrolet Colorado Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2011 Chevrolet Colorado
+A guide to repairs, service, and maintenance costs for your 2011 Chevrolet Colorado

 The front hood is secured by two latches, the primary and secondary latch.
 The secondary latch prevents the hood from opening when the primary latch has been activated.
 These vehicles are being recalled because some may have been assembled without a secondary hood latch.
 With this latch missing, if the primary latch is not properly engaged the hood could open unexpectedly while driving.
 This could obstruct the view of the driver, increasing the risk of a crash.
 Dealers will replace the hood on the affected vehicles to correct this concern.

 Certain vehicles may have been assembled with an automatic transmission shift cable adjustment clip that may not retain the cable in the correct position.
 If the cable is not properly retained, the shift indicator may not show the correct transmission gear.
 The driver could move the shifter to "Park" and remove the ignition key, but the transmission gear may not be in "Park."
 The driver may not be able to restart the vehicle and the vehicle could roll unexpectedly, increasing the risk of a crash or personal injury.
 Dealers will install a new automatic transmission adjustment clip to correct this concern.
 This recall is expected to begin on July 19, 2011.
 The General Motors recall number is 11181.